THCi-phil/Process_Pixels_Plugin_dev_example/README.md

     (i.e. not in a subfolder of the workspace folder Eclipse creates).
 Note that you ***won't*** see it in Eclipse Package Explorer target folder.
-  - you can copy the *.jar manually to the /plugins folder of your normal ImageJ installation, and it will then appear as a new last itam on the Process menu (assuming you have at this point kep the Process_Pixels cosde, and the first entry in the plugins.config line remains Process)
+  - you can copy the *.jar manually to the /plugins folder of your normal ImageJ installation, and it will then appear as a new last item on the Process menu (assuming you have at this point kept the Process_Pixels code, and the first entry in the plugins.config line remains Process)

 To make Maven copy the plugin automatically, return to instructions in original README.mdin the file, but it should read